jedbrooke/golem-auto-editor/README.md

 Run Auto-Editor on the Golem Network.

 ## Running
 To run you first need to yave yagna installed and the yagna daemon running.
-Instructions on how to do that [here](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development/run-first-task-on-golem).
+Instructions on how to do that [here](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development) and [here](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development/run-first-task-on-golem).

 Running the program looks like: